hyperledger/aries-rfcs/features/0000-did-resolution-protocol/README.md

 [Cross-Domain Messaging](../../concepts/0094-cross-domain-messaging/README.md), since cryptographic keys must be discovered from DIDs in order to enable trusted communication between the [agents](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0004-agents) associated with DIDs.
-DID Resolution is also required for other operations, e.g. for discovering [DIDComm service endpoints](../../features/0067-didcomm-diddoc-conventions).
+DID Resolution is also required for other operations, e.g. for verifying credentials or for discovering [DIDComm service endpoints](../../features/0067-didcomm-diddoc-conventions).

 Ideally, DID Resolution should be implemented as a local API (**TODO:** link to other RFC?).
 In some cases however, the DID Resolution function may be provided by a remote service.
-This RFC describes a DIDComm request-response protocol for such a remote DID Resolution service.
+This RFC describes a DIDComm **request-response** protocol for such a remote DID Resolver.

 ## Tutorial